 When you do a suspension upgrade, then you end up minimizing most of that kind of effect and this changes the kind of trailer experience that you get.
 If you plan to use your trailer, then installing the anti-sway bars is quite necessary.
 This will improve your driving experience and travel or transport in general.
 The investment is worth it and makes it so much safer to be behind the wheel.

 You will notice that some of the trailers come installed with the anti-sway bars already.
 However, these are usually not strong enough to handle the side-to-side movements.
 By installing stronger and larger bars, you get a cleaner and better job and this makes it possible to improve the handling.
-Anti-sway bars are not meant for the back to front kind of bouncing.
+Anti-sway bars are not meant for the back-to-front kind of bouncing.